FelixOnline/v2/content/articles/2011-10-7-doctor-who-in-plot-hole-drama-again.md

 subtitle: >
   It's time to pick holes in the Doctor's nebulous, wibbly wobbly, timey-wimey thread
 date: "2011-10-07 12:44:03 +0100"

 # Attributes from Felix Online V1
 id: "1493"
 old_path: /tv/1493/doctor-who-in-plot-hole-drama-again
 aliases:
  - /tv/1493/doctor-who-in-plot-hole-drama-again
+imported: true
+comments:
+ - Overall a good review and you get to the crux of the matter poor writing quite well and I liked your analysis at the end regarding how you think the showll never reach its potential But I find your opinions on individual episodes totally bizarreYou said Lets Kill Hitler was near perfect Seriously It was by far the worst episode in the series and its a contender for the worst episode in the entire DW revival There was just nothing to it It was a prime example of something that is unfortunately becoming commonplace in DW a story arc episode If youre an intelligent writer you weave this plot stuff elegantly into your episode not just plonk it all in the middle of your series Plus for an episode with such a provactive title it would have been nice for Hitler to feature for more than like 10 seconds and for the fact were in WW2 Germany to have actually been used in any meaningful way at all  we could have been in space and the script would have been identicalI also cant believe y

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true